v1shnu-v/GHBotRewrite/README.md

-# GHBotRewrite
+# GamersHub Bot Rewrite
-Rewrite of GH Bot With Slash Commands
+Rewrite of original Gamers Hub Discord Bot with slash commands and some extra features